LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220129.md

 **Haven King**: Yeah, it's alright.

 **Gdude**: Exactly.
 Alright, well, I guess we'll wrap it up then.
 Thanks everyone for coming.
 As always, we'll be back in 2 weeks with the next meeting.
 And we'll get this cut down and put into a podcast.
 Hopefully at some point today if we have time.
 Hopefully we will.
 I think we will, but we'll see how we go.
 Anyway, thanks for coming.

+parzivail: "any news regarding Cozy ban sharing or showcase sharing?",

+parzivail: "what are the biggest costs currently?",

+OliviaTheVampire: "What does the rfc system?
+I don't really understand how it works and why is the pros and cons for it",

+parzivail: "might have missed it -- is the donation area currently set up? if so, where can I find a link for it?",

+nntroll ThatTrollzer: "Why is quilt's mixin extensions named sponge mixin extensions?",

+nncheat: "Do you have an ETA for an ETA for quilt?",

+parzivail: "are there any plans going forward to do \"tech talks\" where modders come in and talk about general feature design, or specific implementations of interesting/noteworthy features?",

+ThatTrollzer: "Rename quilt's intermediate mappings when?",

+parzivail: "any news on remote dependency and asset resolution?",

+nncheat: "do we know yet exactly what the status of FREX in QSL is gonna be?",

+parzivail: "pointless question but, why does the MC update RSS bot sometimes take so long?",

+OliviaTheVampire: "How are you guys today?
+How is 2022 treating you guys?",

+arathain: "Opinions on whether or not milk with cereal is a soup?",

+FavoritoHJS: "what is currently blocking the quilt launch?",

+OliviaTheVampire: "Since there is not much time left, your favorite meal? :D",

+nnsouth: "Did we ever figure out whether the Quilt client was going to send a list of installed mods to the Quilt server?",

+arathain: "On a scale of Cloth Config to Omega Config, how detailed & complex will the config API be?",